TaxoPress/TaxoPress/readme.txt

 == Changelog ==

+v3.40.1- 2025-10-28
+* Fixed: Uncaught TypeError: Cannot read properties of null (reading 'removeEditorPanel'), #2830
+* Fixed: SQL Injection vulnerability in Autoterms, #2827
+* Fixed: Can't add 2 terms with the same name, #2826
+* Fixed: Dashboard is too wide for the screen, #2820
+* Update: Translations updates for TaxoPress Pro 3.40.0, #2825

 v3.40.0- 2025-10-16
 * Fixed: Preview dropdown doesn't show some characters correctly, #2780
 * Fixed: Issue with some GPT 5 models, #2778